chauff/cse1500-web-transcripts/Lecture-6.md

 ## Middleware in Express

 Middleware components are small, self-contained and reusable code pieces across applications.
-Imagine you have written an Express application with tens of different routes and now decide to log every single http request coming in.
+Imagine you have written an Express application with tens of different routes and now decide to log every single HTTP request coming in.
 You could add 2-3 lines of code to every route to achieve this logging OR you write a middleware logging component that gets called before any other route is called.
 How exactly this works in Express is discussed here.

 Middleware components take **three arguments**:
-- an http request object,
+- an HTTP request object,
-- an http response object, and,
+- an HTTP response object, and,
 - an optional callback function (`next()`) to indicate that the component is finished and the dispatcher (which orchestrates the order of middleware components) can move on to the next component.

 Middleware components have a number of abilities: